real estate LICENSING process

 HOW DO YOU GET YOUR ILLINOIS REAL ESTATE LICENSE?

 Once you have your license, you may practice Real Estate anywhere in Illinois.
 If you want to practice in another state, you must fulfill that state’s requirements.
 There is one exception: for those states which have reciprocity with Illinois, you merely need to take and pass that state’s exam, without taking any further education.
-Illinois has reciprocity with the following states: Florida, Wisconsin, South Dakota, Nebraska, Iowa, Indiana, Georgia, Connecticut, and Colorado.
+Illinois has reciprocity with the following states: Florida, Wisconsin, Nebraska, Iowa, Indiana, Georgia, Connecticut, and Colorado.

 You will need to renew your license every two years.
 For your first renewal you will take the 45 hour post-license class.
 For every renewal after that you only need to take the 12 hour continuing education course.

 Before spending hundreds of dollars on a Real Estate License Course, join us for a FREE 30-minute Webinar.
 We'll review the process of getting a license, explain why so many people fail the exam, and answer every question you can think of!